eagle840/katacoda-labs/tcpdumpnc/step2.md

 and connect to it on the other server - host2

-Connnect to host02 and run.
+Connnect to Terminal Host 2 and run.
 `nc host01 1234`{{ execute HOST2 }}

 Now try sending messages between each server, to quit just use ctrl-L